anabellaspinelli/webbypack-and-friends/readme.md

 Added react, react-dom as dependencies.

-Added Babel, Babel CLI, and other Babel plugins.
-Also babel-loader.
+Added Babel, Babel CLI, and babel-loader to manage plugins.
+This allows for using new imports.

 Changed `greeting.js` to be a React component and used it in `index.js` together with ReactDOM.

 > How does ReactDOM know where to append the app if there's no HTML? 🤔
+> It doesn't!
+At this point in time the app will crash.

 ### Added HTMLWebpackPlugin [↗](https://github.com/anabellaspinelli/webbypack-and-friends/commit/d34fe1f40f87604b5f0d5fc924b0f78e1689bf9c)